shiftyrose/shifty/README.md

 `Idea From: Town of Us Reactivated`<br>

 #### Role Description
-Use the Pet button and cause two random players to switch places.<br>
+Use the Pet button and cause two random players to switch places.
 Make sure you have enough for the pet animation.<br>

 ### Game Options
 |        Name          |                           Description                       |     Type     |  Default  |